2021 Bulgarian general election: Background

 The previous parliamentary election which was held in July 2021, resulted in a narrow victory for the newly established There Is Such A People (ITN) over the ruling GERB party; however, ITN won only 65 out of 240 seats in the National Assembly of Bulgaria.
 Following the elections, ITN opted to try and form a minority government and started talks with potential partners (DB, IBG-NI, and BSP) in order to secure their support.
 Nevertheless, these attempts proved unsuccessful, and ITN announced on 10 August that they were withdrawing their proposed cabinet, making a third election more likely.
 Slavi Trifonov, the leader of ITN, said in a video statement that this meant new elections.
 The mandate to form a cabinet went to GERB.

 GERB, the party of the previous prime minister Boyko Borisov, said earlier that it would not try to form a government.
 The BSP said that if the scenario repeats itself, it would suggest that the incumbent caretaker cabinet becomes permanent.
 IBG-NI also expressed confidence that it could come up with a solution if handed the mandate to form a government.
 Trifonov subsequently announced that he would not support any other parties proposing a cabinet.
 Parliament announced on 2 September that Bulgaria would hold the first round of the presidential election on 14 November, with a snap election likely to take place in the same month.

 On 6 September 2021, BSP handed back the last mandate of forming a government, meaning the parliament would be dissolved and a third parliamentary election would officially take place in 2021.
 President Rumen Radev declared on 11 September that there would be two-in-one elections on 14 November for the first time in Bulgarian history, where voters would be able to vote on the president and the parliament.
 This decision was taken "to save treasury costs and voters' time".

 Electoral system

-The 240 members of the National Assembly are elected by open list proportional representation from 31 multi-member constituencies ranging in size from 4 to 16 seats.
+The 240 members of the National Assembly were elected by open list proportional representation from 31 multi-member constituencies ranging in size from 4 to 16 seats.
 The electoral threshold is 4% for parties, with seats allocated according to the largest remainder method.

 The President of Bulgaria is elected using the two-round system, with voters also given a none of the above option.